 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective form of birth control during treatment and for at least 3 months after the last dose of this medicine.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, or heart rhythm problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, heart rhythm problems, or a mineral imbalance.

 - This medicine may cause the following problems: